swedenmentor/API/README.md

 sudo certbot renew --dry-run
 ```
 Copy the key file as `key.pem` and the cert file as `cert.pem` to the repo folder.

+The frontend server should also have SSL certificate.

 ## Run server API
 ```bash